ryansobol/frozen/README.md

 ##### `model.set(attributes, force = @force)`

-Create a new instance by merging new key-value attributes into the model's attributes.
-Because instances of **Frozen.Model** are immutable, the original model is unchanged.
+Return a new model by merging the given attributes into the model's attributes.
+Because model attributes are immutable, the original model is unchanged.

 ```coffee
 model = new Frozen.Model({ name: 'Anna' })